The War Machines

 Me: Let’s not go there, shall we?

 Sue: Are the Cybermen behind this?
-Didn’t they take over the world with mobile phones once?
+Didn’t they take over the world with mobile phones, once?
 Do you remember that one?
 John Paul was in it.

-Sue: It must be the Daleks then.
+Sue: It must be the Daleks, then.

 Sue: Is Dodo on holiday for the rest of this story?

-The War MachinesMe: Dodo is on holiday for the rest of the programme.
+Me: Dodo is on holiday for the rest of this programme.

 Sue: Are you joking?

 Sue: I can’t say I’ll miss her very much.
-I take it that Ben and Polly are her replacements, then?
+I take it Ben and Polly are her replacements, then?

 Sue: It’s hard to say.
 I wasn’t looking at them as potential companions until now.
 Ben’s very eager, isn’t he?
-And Polly is a bit of eye candy for the dads, I suppose.
+And Polly is a bit of eye-candy for the dads, I suppose.

 Me: Yeah, she’s alright.
 I guess.